130 Most Famous Landmarks in the World

 Gibraltar Nature Reserve is one of the most famous places in the world, and it must be on your travel bucket list!
 This protected nature reserve covers over 40% of Gibraltar's land area and features outstanding flora and fauna.

 The reserve is well-known for its macaques, the only wild monkeys in Europe.
 In addition, it features breathtaking panoramic views.

 You'll see three countries from the park, Spain, Gibraltar, and Morocco.
 To access Gibraltar Nature Reserve, take the cable car from Alameda Gardens.

 Dom Luis Bridge, Porto, Portugal

-Spanning across the River Douro, the Dom Luis Bridge is a significant landmark in Porto, Portugal.
+Spanning across the River Douro, the Dom Luis Bridge is a significant landmark in Portugal.
 At the time of construction in 1880, the bridge was one of the longest metal bridges in the world.
 Today, the Dom Luis Bridge is a famous sight in Porto, connecting the city to Vila Nova de Gaia.

 Gardens by the Bay, Singapore, Singapore